 Give your donation history a once-over.
 Take a look at all the donations you made last year.
 Which organizations did you give to and how much to each?
 How much did you give in total?
 Then ask yourself if those numbers match up with your giving priorities.
 If not, make some changes.
 You’ll be able to give more to the organizations you care most about—and have a greater impact—if you’re giving less to the ones that are less important to you.

 Think longterm.
 Remember that small amounts add up over time, and so does the impact.
 Keep track of what you give over time, and you’ll be better able to see the significance of what you’re doing.
 If you’re pulled toward a particular nonprofit, you should also consider committing to support them with a multi-year gift, which can help you break up a larger donation into affordable installments.
 A donor-advised fund is also a great method for putting aside funds, having them invested for potential (and tax-free) growth, and building those funds into a larger gift with time.

 Make sure you’re taking advantage of tax incentives.
 The charitable tax deduction is designed to help people give more.
 If you itemize on your deductions, be sure you’re itemizing your charitable contributions—our basic guide to charitable tax deductions can help answer your questions.
 In addition, if you have a non-retirement investment account, you may want to consider donating stock that has appreciated for more than a year instead of cash.
 Finally, don’t be afraid to ask for help.
 If you work with an accountant or financial advisor, let them know that giving is a priority and ask for their tips and assistance in helping you build it into your plans.

-Ready to make a major mark on the causes you care most about?
-Stop writing checks here and there and start getting strategic.
 Our four-step guide can move you toward the kind of rich and fulfilling giving experience you’ve always wanted.